spacemeshos/go-spacemesh/docs/node.md

 - A key `string representation` is a `base58` encoding of the key `binary representation`. e.g `GZsJqUUbMHHEY8zMnJDkbuitZf3nvW91otcKvrA5jVoa31XcAH` (50 bytes)

+- Keys are `forward-compatible` in the sense that we'll be able to support feature key types if/when libp2p implements them.
+The key binary format is self-describing using protobufs.

 #### Ids

 - `Node id` uniquely identifies a p2p node.
 It is derived from the node's `public key`.